 The functional components were selected from CC components defined in part 2 of the Common Criteria.
+Functional component FMT_SMF.1 (Specification of Management Functions) has been added in accordance with AIS 32, Final Interpretation 065.
 The use of component refinement was accomplished in accordance with CC guidelines.
 Functional requirement "Note 1" has been taken from the Controlled Access Protection Profile [CAPP] and the justification for this extension has been addressed in the evaluation of this protection profile.